No, the customer lifecycle is not about calculating life expectancy. So, do you know what it is exactly?

 - Are they inactive or not?

-Depending on the stage your customers are at, you will be able to adapt your strategy in a relevant way, optimize their experience and help them progress.
+Depending on the stage your customers are at, you will be able to adapt your strategy in a relevant way, optimise their experience and help them progress.

 👆 Be careful not to confuse the customer lifecycle with the product lifecycle and the customer journey, which are different concepts.